 Cooperation in education, research and innovation

-Scholars and artists from Indonesi can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
+Researchers and artists from Indonesia can apply to the State Secretariat for Education Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

 Development cooperation and humanitarian aid

-In the context of efforts to assist with the aftermath of the tsunami of 2004 Switzerland provided 12.5 million CHF, channelled through SDC programmes.
-The Swiss contribution to rescue efforts following the severe earthquake in Sumatra in October 2009 amounted to some 2 million CHF.
-Since then Switzerland has supported Indonesia in the wake of natural disasters, particularly flooding.
+To cope with the consequences of the 2004 tsunami, Switzerland committed funds totalling CHF 12.5 million, which were used in corresponding SDC programmes.
+The assistance provided by Switzerland to activate rescue operations following the severe earthquake in Sumatra in October 2009 amounted to around CHF 2 million.
+Since then, Switzerland has provided Indonesia with support in the event of natural disasters, in particular flooding.